Frank Furness

 Frank Heyling Furness (November 12, 1839 – June 27, 1912) was an American architect of the Victorian era.
 He designed more than 600 buildings, most in the Philadelphia area, and is remembered for his diverse, muscular, often inordinately scaled buildings, and for his influence on the Chicago-based architect Louis Sullivan.
 Furness also received a Medal of Honor for bravery during the Civil War.
+He worked with custom furniture maker Daniel Pabst.

+The son of abolitionist William Henry Furness, Shakespearean scholar Horace Howard Furness was his brother.
 Toward the end of his life, his bold style fell out of fashion, and many of his significant works were demolished in the 20th century.
 Among his most important surviving buildings are the University of Pennsylvania Library, now the Fisher Fine Arts Library, the Pennsylvania Academy of the Fine Arts, and the First Unitarian Church of Philadelphia, all in Philadelphia, and the Baldwin School Residence Hall in Bryn Mawr.

 Early life and education

 Furness was born in Philadelphia on November 12, 1839.
 His father, William Henry Furness, was a prominent Unitarian minister and abolitionist, and his brother, Horace Howard Furness, became America's outstanding Shakespeare scholar.
 Frank, however, did not attend a university and apparently did not travel to Europe.
 He began his architectural training in the office of John Fraser, Philadelphia, in the 1850s.
 He attended the École des Beaux-Arts-inspired atelier of Richard Morris Hunt in New York City, from 1859 to 1861, and again in 1865, following his military service.
 Furness considered himself Hunt's apprentice and was influenced by Hunt's dynamic personality and accomplished, elegant buildings.
 He was also influenced by the architectural concepts of the French engineer Viollet-le-Duc and the British critic John Ruskin.